phpscott/open-source/FilmhubIngestor/README.md

 The following actions are available and must be run in order:

+1. "build": This will build all directories that are required on a script run.
-1. "clean": This will clean all directories that are cleaned on a full run.
+2. "clean": This will clean all directories that are cleaned on a full run.
-2. "reddir": This will read the directory flat file that represents an S3 Bucket, and build paths/skuids.
+3. "reddir": This will read the directory flat file that represents an S3 Bucket, and build paths/skuids.
-3. "objects": This will read the skuids and validate them, and pull down YAML files for each skuid (single works/series)
+4. "objects": This will read the skuids and validate them, and pull down YAML files for each skuid (single works/series)
-4. "assets": This will parse the YAML files for each skuid and build JSON with mrss field names.
+5. "assets": This will parse the YAML files for each skuid and build JSON with mrss field names.
-5. "xmlitems": This will take the JSON with MRSS field names and create actual MRSS <item>s and store them as XML.
+6. "xmlitems": This will take the JSON with MRSS field names and create actual MRSS <item>s and store them as XML.
-6. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).
+7. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).

 **Additional Actions**

 - "full": This runs all the above events.
 - "fulls3": This runs all the above events.
 - "build": This will create directories in the data folder.
 This requires the data folder to be `chmod 777`.
+- "sysinit": This will do a quick check on if certain functions that are used in this script are available.

 **S3 Actions**